Small Good Things Good Things to Buy · Positive News

 Scottish councils reported 100 percent compliance in June 2026 audits covering all secondary schools.
 Dispensers now sit in girls’, boys’, and all-gender toilets to reduce stigma and reach trans pupils.

 Clinic records and public health dashboards were updated in June 2026.
-BBC News noted that the results met or exceeded targets set at the beginning of the reporting year.
+Scottish Government officials noted that the results met or exceeded targets set at the beginning of the reporting year.

 Local authorities signed bulk purchase contracts with reusable and disposable options.
 Pupil councils test-stock dispensers monthly and text caretakers when levels drop.
 Public Health Scotland published poster kits on product types and disposal.
 Community groups restock village halls under the same programme.